FAITH AND WORKS

 So simple!
 And yet so elusive as the various pressures of life plus the antagonism of Satan and his workers strive endlessly to bring us down from our high place in Christ.
 What diligence, what wisdom, what experience, what courage, what faithfulness are required if we are to maintain our place in Christ filled with righteousness, peace, and joy in the Holy Spirit.

 There are some who will be successful in the pursuit of Gods’ goal.
 They will enter God’s rest and provide a dwelling and rest for God through which He can govern and bless His creation.
 I do not know how many will care enough to press through to such victory.
-But the rewards mentioned in the second and third chapters of the Book of Revelation are theirs.
-In fact, they will inherit all the works of God’s hands.
+But the rewards mentioned in Revelation chapters

 You and I must let go of everything else, counting it all garbage, that we may learn to live in the fullness of resurrection life and power.
-We shall profit immeasurably, and—best of all—our Father in Heaven will be pleased and will possess that which He had in mind when he created man.
+We shall profit immeasurably, and — best of all — our Father in Heaven will be pleased and will possess what He had in mind when he created man.

 We conclude, therefore, that Paul was stating the unrighteous person can come to God and receive the gift of righteousness without earning it.
 In his discussion in Romans 3:19-21, Paul was not teaching us how to live the Christian life.
 He presented his doctrine of how to pursue our discipleship in other places in Romans and as well as in his other epistles.
 His emphasis in these other passages is not primarily on naked belief but on shunning the impulses of our sinful nature and embracing godly behavior.